 What are ticks?

-Ticks are blood-sucking parasites that belong to the spider family.
+Ticks are blood-sucking parasites known as parasitic arachnids that belong to the spider family.
 They are placed only behind mosquitoes in the disease transmission stakes, spreading infectious disease to humans and animals, and from one mammalian host to another.

 There are three types of tick commonly found in the UK: Ixodes ricinus (the sheep/deer tick); Ixodes hexagonus (the hedgehog tick) and Ixodes canisuga (the British dog or fox tick).
 Ticks can live for up to three years and will feed on the blood of a single host in each of their life stages – as larvae, nymphs and adults.
 While living on their host, they will also find a mate with whom they will reproduce.

 The places we frequent with our dogs during their training or whilst walking commonly have heather, bracken, grassland or woodland.
 These are generally prime habitat for ticks, but with vigilance and care, there are precautions we can take to minimise the risks, such as covering up bare skin and using repellent.
 It is also important to check bare legs and arms after a walk for ticks.